cseanburns/ISR/queryExamples.md

 * A Boolean *And/Not* query.
 Search for all instances of the word *libraries* but not instances of the word *librarians*.
-Use the plus sign to make sure the keyword is in my results and the minus sign to make sure the keyword is not in my search results.
+Use the plus sign to make sure the keyword is in the results and the minus sign to make sure the keyword is not in the search results.

 ```sql
 SELECT description